jendave/fifth-edition-srd/docs/player/Classes/Monk.md

 When you spend a ki point, it is unavailable until you finish a short or long rest, at the end of which you draw all of your expended ki back into yourself.
 You must spend at least 30 minutes of the rest meditating to regain your ki points.

-Some of your ki features require your target to make a saving throw to resist the feature’s effects.
+Some of your ki features require your target to make a saving throw to resist the feature's effects.
 The saving throw DC is calculated as follows:

 **Ki save DC** = 8 + your proficiency bonus + your Wisdom modifier